carriercomm/go-to/status_report.md

 Without any changes in migrating image.

 # Success Criteria
-* Fully automated OS image migration pipeline: Export, Transfer, Import
+Functional and fully automated OS image migration pipeline with the following stages: Export, Transfer and Import.

 # Evaluating Approach
 There are two common apporaches to maintain configuration consistency: